Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 Disneyland

-The Disneyland Resort has just two theme parks on property: Disneyland Park and Disney California Adventure.
-Disneyland was Walt Disney's very first theme park, which opened its doors on July 17, 1955.
-The grand opening of Disney California Adventure occurred decades later in 2001.
+The Disneyland Resort has two theme parks on its property: Disneyland Park and Disney California Adventure.
+Disneyland was Walt Disney's very first theme park, opening its doors on July 17, 1955.
+The grand opening of Disney California Adventure occurred decades later, in 2001.

 Each theme park has various themed lands and attractions that offer fun for people of all ages.